d-reyes10/dbt-tutorials/README.md

 #### We need to scaffold some folders for our data project so we run:
     python scaffold_folders.py

-#### You can alter the NEEDED_FOLDERS variable to add folders as neccesary:
-    NEEDED_FOLDERS = [
-        './data/mart',
-        './data/ml_models',
-        './data/ml',
-        './data/raw',
-        './data/staging',
-        ...
-    ]

 #### We then need to get the Michigan Campaign Finance Reports data with the command below.
 We'll use Georgia voterfile data in the course but this is just for getting set up:
     python get_mi_cfr_data.py